Skip to content

 DON’T: Apologize for Running

-| “Just another liberal politician” | Deny you’re liberal or defend party label | “In the military, mission comes first.
-We didn’t ask about politics — we got the job done.
-I’ll work with anyone to [SOLVE LOCAL PROBLEM].” |
+“Just another liberal politician” Deny you’re liberal or defend party label “In the military, mission comes first.
+We didn’t ask about politics.
+We got the job done.
+I’ll work with anyone to [SOLVE LOCAL PROBLEM].”

-| “Weak on crime / defund the police” | Get defensive about party positions | “I’ve protected Americans in [COMBAT ZONE].
+“Weak on crime / defund the police” Get defensive about party positions “I’ve protected Americans in [COMBAT ZONE].
 I know what real security looks like.
 [Cite your public safety position with specifics].
-[Opponent] is lying because they can’t defend [THEIR FAILURE].” |
+[Opponent] is misrepresenting my record because they can’t defend [THEIR FAILURE].”

-| “Carpetbagger / not really from here” | Explain how long you’ve lived in the district | “The military sent me around the world defending [STATE/DISTRICT].
+“Carpetbagger / not really from here” Explain how long you’ve lived in the district “The military sent me around the world defending [STATE/DISTRICT].
 I chose to make this my home because [REASON].
-[Opponent] has been here their whole life — what have they accomplished?” |
+[Opponent] has been here their whole life.
+What have they accomplished?”

-| “Supports defunding the police” | Explain you never said that and clarify position | “That’s a lie.
+“Supports defunding the police” Explain you never said that and clarify position “That’s false.
 [Cite your actual public safety position].
 In the military, I worked alongside law enforcement.
 I [SPECIFIC SUPPORT FOR POLICE].
-[Opponent] is desperate and lying.” |
+[Opponent] is misrepresenting my position.”

-| “Abandoned their post / questioned their service” | Release service records and demand apology | “I [SERVED HONORABLY / EARNED RANK / DEPLOYED X TIMES].
+“Questioned their service” Release service records and demand apology “I [SERVED HONORABLY / EARNED RANK / DEPLOYED X TIMES].
 [Opponent] is attacking a [VETERAN/UNIT] because they can’t defend their own record.
-Every veteran knows: You don’t attack someone’s service.” |
+You don’t attack someone’s service.”

 Opening Statement Template (90 seconds)